microsoft/code-with-engineering-playbook/docs/automated-testing/ui-testing/teams-tests.md

 - VM generation: V1
 - Size: Standard D4ds v5 16 GiB memory

-### 2. Enable connection from outside to Appium server on the VM
+### Enable connection from outside to Appium server on the VM

 > Note: By default appium server runs on port 4723.
 The rest of the steps will assume that this is the port where your appium server runs.

-In order to be able to reach appium server which runs on the VM from outside, the following steps are needed:
+In order to be able to reach appium server which runs on the VM from outside:

 1. Create an [Inbound Rule](https://learn.microsoft.com/en-us/windows/security/operating-system-security/network-security/windows-firewall/create-an-inbound-port-rule) for port 4723 from within the VM.
 1. Create an Inbound Security Rule in the NSG (Network Security Group) of the VM to be able to connect from that IP address to port 4723.
     - Find out the IP of the machine on which the tests will run on.